 An important and possible time-saving element of the bond process is the entry condition report.
 This is the stage where you can report each mark, scratch, or imperfection in the property, setting the benchmark for what the real estate should expect upon your exit.
 The entry condition report will inform how the property was in terms of cleanliness and maintenance when you received it, and you will generally not be expected to bring it back to a level other than this during your exit.
 It is integral to fill the report in carefully and completely, addressing any damage or concerns with the property, so it does not impact your bond return in future.

 If you want to prepare for your end of lease clean like a professional, you will need to consider:

 - Tools.
 Sometimes you may not have the tools you need to complete the clean.
-Not everyone has a 6ft high reaching broom, a steam cleaner, or a carpet cleaning vacuum.
+Because not everyone has a 6ft high reaching broom, a steam cleaner, or a carpet cleaning vacuum.
 Before spending thousands of dollars on new equipment and products or trying to use what you have and doing a subpar job, call a professional for advice or a free quote.